-1.4 In Britain, these responsibilities are covered by Government legislation (i) Health and Safety at Work Act, 1974 and (ii) Pressure Systems Safety Regulations 2000, Statutory Instrument No.128 and (iii) The Pressure Equipment Regulations 1999, Statutory Instrument No 2001 (Pressure Equipment Directive 97/23/EC).
+1.4 In Britain, these responsibilities are covered by Government legislation (i) Health and Safety at Work Act, 1974 and (ii) Pressure Systems Safety Regulations 2000, Statutory Instrument No.128 and (iii) Pressure Equipment (Safety) Regulations 2016 (SI 2016 No.1105) implementing The Pressure Equipment Directive (PED) 2014/68/EU (formerly 97/23/EC).
 You are advised to be familiar with this legislation and any that apply in countries out with the U.K. where these products may be used.

 1.6 In view of the wide variety of operating conditions where these components may be installed, it is impossible to stipulate an exact period for calibration checks.
 Depending upon these operating conditions the user will have to determine, in the light of experience, what constitutes a reasonable period between calibration checks.
 This may vary from daily to several months but we would recommend a maximum period of three months between checks and immediate action taken to replace or remedy any instrument that is damaged or does not meet the accuracy requirements.

 1.7 The accuracy of Pressure Gauges should be checked against a Deadweight Tester or a Master Gauge of known and certified accuracy traceable to National Standards.
 Thermometers should be checked against a Master Thermometer of known and certified accuracy traceable to National Standards.